rkotze/rkotze.github.io/_drafts/2019-12-12-idea-posts.md

 <!--more-->

+# Web services

 # Quirks of modern javascript

 # Dockerise create react app run on windows

 # How to make a chrome extension

-# Don't need a bundler
+# Build a web app without the need for a bundler

 The browsers are rolling out updates to support more of the latest features in modern JavaScript.
 How much can we write without using an app bundler like [Webpack](https://webpack.js.org/), [Rollup.js](https://rollupjs.org/guide/en/) or [Parcel](https://parceljs.org/)?
 Below I will go through a few _JavaScript features_ we can use when building a new web app.